stweise/rico-cluster-qt/README.md

   * edge from node A to B
 	* edge from node B to A
 	* edge without any direction arrows
+* press number 0-5 with node(s) selected: nodes are assigned into autocolored categories (0 - is default category)

 ## Export as dot